DefenderOfBasic/notebook/source/content/Reviews/field guide to antimemetics.md

 > **Gay marriage feels like the norm today, but it helps to realize it was once a fringe topic relegated to niche corners of the internet**

+Not sure how Nadia treats this in the book, but I really enjoyed how Blaise Aguera described this in _Who Are We Now_ (which in my opinion is the memetics book everyone should be reading)

+> The DSM-II, published in 1968, made no significant change, but amid mounting pressure from gay rights groups to de-pathologize homosexuality, the APA issued a rather tortured revision memo in 1973.
+The memo tried to split the difference, keeping “Sexual orientation _disturbance_ (Homosexuality)” (emphasis mine) listed as a disorder:

+>